apache/activemq-artemis/docs/hacking-guide/en/ide.md

 generates new .gitignore files in many directories that are not needed due to the top level .gitignore file.
 To turn it off, go to Preferences->Team->Git->Projects and deselect the "Automatically ignore derived resources" checkbox.

+### Checkstyle setup
+You can import the Artemis Checkstyle template into eclipse to do Checkstyle validation.
+As a prerequisite you need to make sure the Checkstyle plugin is installed into Eclipse which you can get form the Eclipse Marketplace.
+You also will need to configure Sevntu-Checkstyle.
+See http://sevntu-checkstyle.github.io/sevntu.checkstyle/ for instructions.
+Then to configure the template:

+* Open: Window -> Preferences -> Checkstyle
+* Select New -> "Project Relative Configuration" in the "Type" dropdown
+* Give the configuration a name and under location put "/artemis-pom/etc/checkstyle.xml" then hit ok
+* You should now see your new configuration in the list of Checkstyle profiles.
+You can select the new configuration as the default if you want.

 ### Annotation Pre-Processing